pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 Any additional library can be installed running `pip install` from a cell.

 !!!
 Note
      We have also included a selection of data science examples running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
-In the `/examples` directory, you will also find integration examples with opensource products (labeling, model serving...).
+In the `/examples` directory, you will also find integration examples with opensource products that would complete your ML stack such as labeling or model serving products.
 ## Getting Started

 !!!
 Note